errozero/beatstepper/README.md

 beatstepper.start()
 ```

-This will run the default tempo of 130bpm, with 4/4 time division.
+This will run at the default tempo of 130bpm, with 4/4 time division.

 Your callback function will run on every step and receive an object with the following structure:
 ```typescript